manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

   file_bytes = file.read()

 There is even the possibility of reading files partially.
-This is especially useful in cases where a file is too large to hold in memory, though you already know the position of the information that we seek within the file.
+This is especially useful in cases where a file is too large to keep in memory, however, you are aware of the position of the information that you seek within the file.
 Partially reading a file is achieved through the *File* API's ``read_range`` method.

 .. code-block:: python